 7 Day Classic Kenyan Conservancy Safari

-Our 7 Day Classic Kenyan Conservancy Safari combines two of the most popular travel regions in Kenya — Laikipia and the Masai Mara.
-The Ol Pejeta Conservancy in Laikipia, central Kenya, offers 365 km² of quality game viewing.
-Spend three nights at Kicheche Laikipia, situated at an active waterhole with frequent visits by elephant, black rhino, plains game and a wealth of birdlife.
-Then fly down the Rift Valley to an exclusive conservancy near the Maasai Mara National Park.
-Only a few vehicles are permitted here.
-Enjoy unhindered views of spectacular wildlife in some of the most breathtaking African scenery.
+Discover the wonders of our 7 Day Classic Kenyan Conservancy Safari, combining the top safari destinations of Laikipia and the Masai Mara.
+Spend three nights at Kicheche Laikipia, where an active waterhole attracts elephants, black rhinos, plains game, and a variety of birdlife.
+Then, fly down the Rift Valley to an exclusive conservancy near the Maasai Mara National Reserve.
+Here, only a few vehicles are permitted, ensuring exclusive and uninterrupted views of Kenya's spectacular wildlife amidst breathtaking African landscapes.

 Safari on Foot 7 Day Kenyan Adventure Safari